History of agriculture in Canada

 In the 16th century Samuel de Champlain and Gabriel Sagard recorded that the Iroquois and Huron cultivated the soil for maize or "Indian corn".
-Maize (Zea mays), potatoes (Solanum tuberosum), beans (phaseolus), squash (Cucurbita) and the sunflower (Helianthus annus) were grown throughout agricultural lands in North America by the 16th century.
+Maize (Zea mays), beans (phaseolus), squash (Cucurbita) and the sunflower (Helianthus annus) were grown throughout agricultural lands in North America by the 16th century.
 As early as 2300 BC evidence of squash was introduced to the northeastern woodlands region.
 Archaeological findings from 500 AD have shown corn cultivation in southern Ontario.

 Eastern Canada was settled well before the West.
 Immigration and trading posts came later to Rupert's Land and the Northwest Territories.
 The early immigrants combined European agricultural and domestication procedures with the indigenous knowledge of the land and animals of the area.

 As early as 1605, the French Acadians built dikes in the Maritimes for wheat, flax, vegetables, pasturage and marshland farming.
 Dairy production is the main contribution of New Brunswick, Nova Scotia, and Prince Edward Island, along with livestock and mixed farming ventures.
 A small percentage of land is put into use in fruit farming as well along Nova Scotia's northwest coastal areas.

 The American Revolution, 1775–1783, and its attendant food decline resulted in 3100 hectares cleared in Newfoundland.
 In the early 19th century Irish immigrants began arriving who cultivated the land in Newfoundland.
 A very small percentage of the land is suitable in Newfoundland and Labrador for horticultural or crop production because there is a lot of forested and tundra geography.
 The province has some dairy production and farming concerns.
 Following World War II, farm training was available at the Government Demonstration Farm.
 Bonuses were paid for such things as the purchase of pure-bred sires, land clearing, and agriculture exhibition assistance to name a few.
 The industry of fish processing for food is the largest agricultural contribution from Newfoundland.
 Newfoundland fisheries, supply cod for the most part, followed closely by herring, haddock, lobster, rose fish, seals, and whales.
 The fishing industry depends very heavily upon exports and world conditions.